Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

 Problems and opportunities

 Everything starts with the problem, isn’t it?
 It’s important to talk about the problem, once we’ve set the vision.
-Another good framing of a problem is to also call it as an opportunity.
+Another good framing of a problem is to also call it an opportunity.
 As in this way, we don’t just talk about pain points, but unmet needs as well.
-Teressa Torres, first introduced me to this revised framing of problem as an opportunity, and it has stuck with me.
+Teresa Torres first introduced me to this revised framing of problem as an opportunity, and it has stuck with me.

 Even for articulating the problem, I’ve approached this in a “think out loud” format.